Bassett88/arkosR36S/Home.md

    -  Use a program such as USB Image Tool by Alexander Beug (https://www.alexpage.de/usb-image-tool/download/) (Recommended) or Win32DiskImager (Works Fine) (https://sourceforge.net/projects/win32diskimager/) to flash to a 8GB micro SD card or larger.
 (16GB micro SD card or bigger highly recommended!)
         - **DO NOT USE BALENA ETCHER WITH THIS IMAGE.**  There has been reports of various strange issues and inconsistent performance using Etcher for this image.
         - Once the image has been completed, Windows may ask you if you want to format the SD card.
 MAKE SURE TO CLICK CANCEL ON THIS QUESTION!
 If you let it format the SD card, you will need to install the image again.
-   -  Insert into your rk3326 device and power on the device.
+   -  Insert into your rk3326 or rk3566 device and power on the device.
    -  Device will reboot twice as it expands the NTFS partition and converts it to exfat to fill the rest of the micro SD card.
    -  Device is ready once the Emulationstation menu is displayed.
    -  Add the roms to their respective folders in the respective folders on the EASYROMS exfat partition.